Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You will change into a hospital gown and lie on a special table.
 The table that is used will depend on the type of imaging that will guide the biopsy.
 You may lie on your back, front, or side.
 Your position depends on where the biopsy is to be done.

-An IV (intravenous) line is started.
+An IV (intravenous) line may be started.
 This is to give you fluids and medicines.
 You may be given medicine through the IV to help you relax.

 The skin over the biopsy site is cleaned.
 Medicine is put on the site to numb the skin.

 The radiologist will use CT (computed tomography), MRI, X-ray, or ultrasound images as a guide.
 He or she will put a thin, hollow needle through the skin.
 He or she will guide it to the area where the biopsy is to be done.

 The needle will take a sample of tissue or fluid from the area.
 The needle is then taken out.
-The sample is sent to the pathologist.
-He or she will look for cells that aren't normal.
+The sample is sent to a lab.
+It will be checked for cells that aren't normal.